Christian Arroyo Player Props: Red Sox vs. Angels

-The Boston Red Sox and Christian Arroyo, who went 1-for-3 with a double last time in action, battle Patrick Sandoval and the Los Angeles Angels at Fenway Park, Friday at 7:10 PM ET.
+After going 0-for-4 in his last game, Christian Arroyo and the Boston Red Sox face the Los Angeles Angels (who will hand the ball to Tyler Anderson) at 4:10 PM ET on Saturday.

-In his previous appearance, he went 1-for-3 with a double against the Rays.
+In his most recent game he had a hitless performance (0-for-4) against the Angels.

 Christian Arroyo Game Info & Props vs. the Angels